Crio-Bytes/IBD-2022-Master-Repository/UNDERSTANDING FEATURE TOGGLE/README.md

 ## Conclusion

-In this micro byte we leared what feature toggles are and different ways we can implement feature toggles.
+In this micro byte we learned what feature toggles are and different ways we can implement feature toggles.

 ## References